webandras/static-site-express/README.md

 After making changes, **the source must be transpiled** by Babel into ES5 into the `app/` folder with:
 - `npm run transpile-flow`

-The standard style can also be applied (optional):
-- `npm run standard-fix`

-However, Babel already formats the code into a unified code styling (so standard style is pointless).

 At the end of the process, restart build/watch scripts.